TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.40.md

 ---

-For thou hast girded me with strength unto the battle; Thou hast subdued under me those that rose up against me.
+For you have armed me with strength for the battle.
+You have subdued under me those who rose up against me.